ShatterinSpider/EssencePointSystem/README.md

 !help - Redirects user to this page
-!points, !essence - Displays amount of Essence you have !rank, !leaderboard - Displays the rankings for who has more essence !vote (Number) - Vote between the number of choices Ex: !vote 1
+!points, !essence - Displays amount of Essence you have !rank, !leaderboard - Displays the rankings for who has more essence

 T.I.T.S
 |-------------------------------|